bangyen/EasyScript/README.md

 # EasyScript

-EasyCript is a simple language transpiled in Python.
+EasyScript is a simple language transpiled in Python.
 It is easy to use and to learn.

 I make this language **FOR FUN** so, don't say "Oh he is silly !
 His language will never be used", you'll be kind ;-) .